Visual Disentangled Diffusion Autoencoders: Scalable Counterfactual Generation for Foundation Models: Results

 \textbf{Computational Efficiency:} DiDAE achieves order-of-magnitude improvements in generation throughput compared to gradient-based baselines such as DiME, ACE, and SCE and is still much faster than FastDiME.
 As detailed in Table~\ref{tab:quantiative_results}, our method generates up to 64 counterfactuals per second, whereas optimization-based alternatives typically yield fewer than one per second.

-\textbf{Quantitative Analysis (NAFR and Gain):} DiDAE significantly outperforms DiME, ACE, and FastDiME across all tasks in terms of Net Accuracy Flip Rate (NAFR) and Gain.
+\textbf{Quantitative Analysis (NAFR and Gain):} DiDAE significantly outperforms DiME, ACE, and FastDiME across all tasks in terms of Non-Adversarial Flip Rate (NAFR) and Gain.
 We attribute the limitations of the baselines to their reliance on optimization over adversarial, shattered, and non-convex loss landscapes.
 These characteristics impede the identification of semantic counterfactuals for entangled features with high pixel-footprints.
 Conversely, DiDAE's gradient-free approach facilitates clear disentanglement of latent factors.
-Consequently, DiDAE achieves a higher Gain by providing a sufficient volume of valid counterfactuals for Counterfactual Knowledge Distillation (CFKD).
+Consequently, DiDAE achieves a higher Gain by providing a sufficient volume of valid counterfactuals for Counterfactual Knowledge Distillation (CFKD), while a higher NAFR indicates that prediction flips arise from meaningful semantic edits rather than adversarial perturbations.
 In contrast, baselines often yield a Gain of 0 due to a failure to generate actionable counterfactuals.

 \textbf{Comparison with SCE:} We observe that SCE slightly outperforms DiDAE in NAFR and Gain.
 We hypothesize this is due to two factors: (1) the lossy nature of DDIM inversion in DiDAE, which may result in over-smoothing and detail loss, and (2) sparse reflections occasionally exiting the variational autoencoder's support, leading to suboptimal generation.
 Furthermore, SCE benefits from a distillation process that smoothes classifier gradients and employs sparsification mechanisms optimized for spatially separable counterfactuals.